-> Sadly, however, this year the Humane Society table was not attended by Ms. Betty “Sunny” Bernardine (see Appendix 2).
+Sadly, however, this year the Humane Society table was not attended by Ms. Betty “Sunny” Bernardine (Appendix 2).
 She left many two-legged pals in the Society, many of them also Came Heres: from New York, California, Ohio, Vermont, North Carolina, and Germany (information courtesy of Lynn Chipkin).

 Marge and I adjourned to Dogtown Pizza/Sun Music Hall.
 There, a band of five high-spirited guys played as many stringed instruments: guitar, bass fiddle, banjo, mandolin, and violin (wielded by Mike Mitchell).
 I helped extend the age disparity among dancers to seventy years.
 People admired the flapper-style hat that Marge had just bought at WinterFest.
 And her fellow exercise-class member demonstrated a few wine-powered squats, which were requited by your up-&-down author, all to bluegrass music.

-On a cold afternoon I lifted the three-and-a-half-year weight of Julien so he could spot the little nest in a bushy evergreen.
+On a cold afternoon I lifted the three-and-a-half-year weight of Julien so he could spot the twiggy home in a bushy evergreen.
 “Are there eggs?”
 No, snow.
 Then we unlatched the door to the bluebird house and saw the nest that still remained (eggless again, sorry).
-Then further down the lane we came to another nest I had promised.
+Then further down the lane we came to another I had promised.
 Woven with a sort of papyrus around the twigs of a branch, it bore only a lacuna.
 Again I lifted him so he could peer in and see the glistening yellow-and-black insect that had given its final service to the wasp colony by unintentionally patching the hole. (“Poor verdant fool,” wrote the poet Richard Lovelace about the improvident grasshopper, “and now green ice.”)
 Grandson expressed a need to take his cold hands back to the cabin, so “Pampa” held one and then the other as they climbed the hill, stopping only to admire a set of contrails.
-Later, when Mommy asked Julien what he liked most about his visit to the cabin, he named the hike to see the “nestis.”
+Later, Mommy asked Julien what he liked most about his visit to the cabin: “The hike to see the nestis.”

-One day when the sun had climbed high enough to defrost the outdoors, I enlisted the boys (partly drafted them) to go on an expedition to photograph a couple of “rustiques”–i.e., vehicles deteriorating picturesquely in fields.
+One day when the sun had climbed high enough to defrost the outdoors, I enlisted the boys to go on an expedition to photograph a couple of “rustiques” (Chapter 30).
 Afterward we parked in town, where they they raced up the inside spiral-stairway of Black Water Loft while I took the outside one with its three gyres.
 The lads seemed to charm the barista enough that she piled whipped cream on their hot chocolate despite my repeated assurance that they didn’t want any.

 Next day the lucky children were invited to explore part of the Firsts’ eighty acres.
 Members of several families and generations crossed Goose Creek over an icy plank that led from the mainland to an enclave of pasture and woods.
 As we hiked across the clod-grass, I called far ahead to the Firsts’ grandchildren and proposed a race.
 My challenge was accepted by Taryn, six years old, who yelled something about “the tree.”
 Suddenly aged and deaf, I limped toward her, asking that she turn back and clarify the plan.
 When she did, a miracle!
 I sprinted past her!
 But as I approached the tree, there was a pair of them!
 I stopped in my tracks, looked back, and asked her to point out the one she meant, whereupon she ran up and touched it to win the game and leave me disconsolate.